thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 The following sections show the results of simulating different arbitrage strategies.
 The 5 following strategies were simulated:

 - Unbiased arbitrage betting
-- Biased arbitrage betting towards the favourite outcome
+- Biased arbitrage betting towards the favourite outcome (outcome with the lowest odds)
-- Biased arbitrage betting towards the second favourite outcome
+- Biased arbitrage betting towards the second favourite outcome (outcome with second the lowest odds)
-- Biased arbitrage betting towards the third favourite outcome (underdog)
+- Biased arbitrage betting towards the third favourite outcome (underdog, outcome with the highest odds)
 - Custom arbitrage strategy for bias towards weak facourites and strong underdogs

 Note that outcomes for each event are ordered numerically to determine if the outcome is a favourite or underdog.
 Thus draw odds can take the value of the underdog.